 |This wooden pipe was once part of the water supply for Merlau schloss.
 Simply hollowed out a length of tree trunk to carry water from a local spring to the schloss.|

 |Broken pots are a signpost to the past for archaeologists.
 Each age and place has its own styles, which to an expert eye can identify the time and culture that used them.
 They can also give clues to the wealth of the people who did or did not own them.
 Were they expensive?
 Were they imported from distant lands?
 Or were they simply homemade pottery, produced locally and cheaply.|

 |Many of these pottery items are nothing more than everyday utensils for the general household.
 There is nothing here that would have been used by the lords and ladies of the schloss, but there is plenty, but what would you expect after two hundred years of use.|

 |These are examples of the tiles of the various stoves from the schloss.
 As was to be expected, there was a big difference between those in the elegant chambers and those in the servants' quarters|

 |The year 1749 was carefully carved into a small window pane, and the glass fragments at the bottom left are the remains of old wine glasses and bottles.
 These were very finely, and therefore expensively, made.
 The other remains are not as elegant, so probably not from the upper table.|

-These are just a few examples of the many fragments found of the old Merlau castle.
-They can only hint at what a rich and elegant home the castle must have been for many, many people here in Merlau.
+These are just a few examples of the many fragments found of the old Merlau schloss.
+They can only hint at what a rich and elegant home the schloss must have been for many, many people here in Merlau.
 We can only guess what their lives were like all those years ago, but every little fragment we find helps to add to their story.

 You will find all these fragments of the past on display in the Hobstallstowwe Museum.
 We hope that as time goes on and we are no longer hampered by the current pandemic, you will visit us there.